Why Camping Grounds in New Zealand Are the Perfect Choice

 Fees and bookings

-These should be pre-booked in peak season (1 October–30 April) either online or at a DOC visitor centre.
-Others operate on a first-come, first-served basis, with payment made to the warden or popped into a self-registration box.
+Fees vary.
+Some DOC campsites are free to use and others charge just a small fee (approximately $15 per person) with the priciest generally the most popular.
+DOC campsites should be pre-booked in peak season (1 October–30 April) either online or at a DOC visitor centre.
+Others operate on a first-come, first-served basis, with cash payment made to the warden or popped into a self-registration box.

-Most local authorities – that's regional, city and district councils – manage campervan sites of one kind or another.
+Most local authorities (regional, city and district councils) manage campervan sites of one kind or another.
 These range from basic, nature camps in forest parks, to motorhome parks in public domains, often adjacent to sports grounds, parks, or other recreation reserves.

 Often found near public areas like parks, they vary in terms of what they offer, but are generally quite basic with their facilities which can include: